ryanwprice/vdes10918/readme.md

 If there is a valid reason for the late assignment, the student must email their professor as soon as possible, and no later than the date the assignment is due to indicate it will be late.
 If the reason is deemed to be valid, there will be no late penalty.

 There will be no resubmission of work unless, under exceptional circumstances, this has been agreed to or suggested by the professor.

+Academic accommodations must be discussed in advance of the due date in order to work out a plan that ensures your success—simply providing extra time for an assignment can often prove detrimental to your learning in the course.

+Missing a deadline is stressful.
+Sometimes it is the result of bad timing and dumb luck, other times it is something more persistent—struggling to understand material, personal life getting in the way of academics, your current mental state, or a combination of all these things.
+If you are feeling stuck and need help, I am here—that's my job—to help you succeed.

+If you think you can’t make a deadline, please let me know as soon as possible.
+Together, we can work on a plan to get you back on track to ensure your success in this course.

 **PLEASE NOTE** - Computer hardware/software failure does not constitute a valid reason for a late assignment, please make regular back-ups of your work to ensure timely delivery of your project.
 Extra storage on [Dropbox](https://db.tt/KtXMYmmi) is available using this link.